Monica English the Witch of Gayton, Norfolk, England

 It says she had her own gallery at home, which was open to the public. ....
 Her hobbies were listed as gardening, horse riding and collecting gramophone records of folk music from all over the world.

-Brickett Wood is in Hertfordshire and only about 4 miles away from Parsonage Farm, Rickmansworth, Hertfordshire.
+Brickett Wood is in Hertfordshire and was only about 4 miles away from Parsonage Farm, Rickmansworth, Hertfordshire.
 This was where Monica's grandparent had their home and where she at some time lived too.

 ~ was Bertram actually Andrew Fountaine ?